SSWConsulting/SSW.Rules.Content/rules/do-you-make-sure-your-developers-get-to-see-each-other-regularly/rule.md

 ---
+seoDescription: "Prevent developer disconnection by bringing them back to the office 1-2 days a week for team connection and company alignment."
 type: rule
 archivedreason:
 title: Do you make sure your developers get to see each other regularly to avoid becoming disconnected?